Agenda

 Help us kick off the conference and the opening of the Exhibit Hall.
 Visit with over 40 companies and associations with expertise or experience in a variety of different disciplines, from healthcare consulting and software to audit and investigations—plus much more.
 Remember to collect points with each exhibitor for the Conference Challenge and enter into a booth draw with participating companies.

-A Speaker Ready Lounge is where speakers can check in with staff, review slides, and ask questions related to their presentation.
+A Speaker Ready Desk is where speakers can check in with staff, review slides, and ask questions related to their presentation.

 Check-in and pick up your badge